Supplements and Botanicals

 Ashwagandha

 Ashwaganda is a shrub that is native to India and the Middle East.
 It has been used in Ayurvedic medicine for centuries.
 In the West, it is used to treat a variety of conditions including anxiety, fatigue, and insomnia.
-In cancer, ashwaganda is often used to treat cancer-related fatigue, anxiety and insomnia.
+In cancer, ashwaganda is often used to treat cancer-related fatigue, anxiety, and insomnia.
+Preliminary research also indicates it has anti-cancer activity.

 Dose

-Dosing for ashwaganda varies widely depending on how it was studied, what condition is being treated, and weather it is in tincture or standardized capsule form.
+Dosing for ashwaganda varies widely depending on how it was studied, what condition is being treated, and weather it is in tincture or standardized capsule.
 Generally, between 300–500 mg, 2-3 times per day is used.

 Warnings

 Ashwaganda is generally well-tolerated.
 At very high doses it can cause some gastrointestinal discomfort.
 Ashwaganda can lower blood pressure slightly, and it may also slightly lower blood glucose.
-Therefore, for patients taking blood pressure medications or diabetes medications that lower blood glucose, careful monitoring for safety is advised.
+Therefore, for patients taking blood pressure or diabetes medications should be carefully monitored.